 And you know they’re always best if they’re grown in Idaho.

 Fun fact: Dutch Yellow Potatoes are the #1 selling item of over 1,200 items from Melissa’s Produce.
-In fact, on November 7th their newest book, DYPs The Perfect Everyday Potato Cookbook is coming out.
-(You can even pre-order one here.)
+If you’re as into them as me, you’ll love DYPs The Perfect Everyday Potato Cookbook is coming out.

 This is not a sponsored post, and as always all opinions are my own.
 I love these potatoes and I think the book from Melissa’s is fantastic for all potato lovers. 🙂

-- 2 to 3 strips bacon I like using Applewood Smoked bacon
+- 2 to 3 strips bacon (I like applewood smoked)

 - 2 small minced garlic cloves